 Pay Rent on Time

-Alabama code does not have any specific requirement when it comes to a grace period.
-It is up to a landlord to include this clause in the lease agreement.
-If the landlord allows a grace period, say five days after rent is due, then the tenant can pay rent up until this time without penalty.
+Alabama code does not have any specific rules for grace periods.
+If a landlord allows a grace period, it must be an included clause in the lease agreement.
+If there is a grace period, say five days after rent is due, then the tenant can pay rent up until this time without penalty.
 If there is no grace period, then the tenant must pay rent on the due date or face penalty.

+A tenant will face eviction for nonpayment of rent.
 The landlord will send the tenant written notice that the tenant has not paid their rent and that the lease agreement will terminate if the tenant does not pay their rent in full, plus any late fees, within seven days of receiving the notice.

-Abide by the Terms of the Lease
+Follow Terms of the Lease

-Comply With Building and Housing Codes
+Follow Building and Housing Codes

 Properly Dispose of Garbage

-Maintain Plumbing Fixtures
+Maintain Condition of Plumbing Fixtures

-Maintain Appliances and Other Facilities
+Maintain Condition of Appliances and Other Facilities

 Alabama tenants must take care not to damage any appliances that were included with the unit.
 They must also use all electrical, plumbing, heating or cooling in a reasonable manner and not be abusive.

-Obligation Not to Destroy or Damage Property
+Responsibility Not to Destroy or Damage Property

 Under Alabama’s landlord tenant code, a tenant cannot deliberately, or through neglect, “deface, damage, impair or remove” any part of the property or through knowledge or neglect, allow any other person to do so.

-Respect Quiet Enjoyment of Others
+Respect Peaceful Enjoyment of Other Tenants

+Every tenant has the right to enjoy their dwelling unit.
+However, he or she must do so in a way that does not negatively impact another tenant’s enjoyment of his or her rental.
 Many landlords have a quiet hours’ policy in place which puts additional requirements on keeping noise at a respectable level during certain hours, such as 10 P.M. to 8 A.M

 - The use or sale of illegal drugs on the premises.